Skip to main content

 Family Reunification

-Holders of a valid work permit and temporary residence permit in Lithuania can invite their family members to join them.
-Family members must apply for a family reunification visa, allowing them to reside in Lithuania for the duration of the employee’s permit.
+Holders of a valid temporary residence permit in Lithuania may, subject to the applicable rules, invite their family members to join them.
+Family members must follow the relevant family reunification procedure for lawful stay in Lithuania.

 EOR Solutions in Lithuania